kelvin0mql/flrigWebRemote/README.md

 Run this on the same machine as flrig that is controlling your radio.

+Alternately, if you have flrig set up to bind to an IP address that can be reached from another host on your LAN, you can run it on a different machine.
+(Using the alternate branch, I've run this on my Mac, remotely controling the Linux box that runs flrig.
+In so doing, I've goten even clearer audio, plus TX audio from the iPhone mic, with pretty low latency.)

 Find the LAN IP address of the flrig machine.

 On your iPhone/iPad/whatever, browse to <flrig-LAN-IP>:5000